Teeth Replacement Options

 Dr Zaninovich will evaluate your jawbone with a cone beam computed tomography (CBCT) scan, so he can diagnose the optimal locations in your jaw/s to place the dental implants.
-At Aria, we prefer not to unnecessarily remove bone or tissue, but instead opt to preserve as much healthy bone and tissue as possible.
+At Aria, we prefer not to remove bone or tissue unnecessarily but instead opt to preserve as much healthy bone and tissue as possible.
 This way, we replace only what is needed.
 Further diagnostics may determine if other procedures are needed to support your chewing or biting functions and your overall smile aesthetic goals.
 Having a very supported prosthesis with the correctly placed, correctly located and correct number of dental implants is actually very important to reduce the risk of any future complications.
 Having more implants also continues to stimulate your jawbone, reducing any jawbone recession over time.

-A Full Arch Rehabilitation bridge can be made from ceramic materials that are still strong when in thinner sections, and which mimic the natural feel and optical properties of enamel.
+A Full Arch Rehabilitation bridge can be made from ceramic materials that are still strong when in thinner sections and mimic the natural feel and optical properties of enamel.
 The key benefit to the patient is a strong, thin-in-mouth, very natural-looking teeth replacement option.
-At Aria, a beautiful custom-hand-crafted full arch prothesis will be made for just for you, by our highly skilled in-house dental laboratory team.
-We utilise a series of moulds, models, digital scans, and try-in sessions to ensure a snug and minimum fit against the natural ridges and contours of your jaw / occlusion plane, so it appears as though the teeth are emerging naturally from your gum.
+At Aria, a beautiful custom-hand-crafted full arch prosthesis will be made just for you by our highly skilled in-house dental laboratory team.
+We utilise a series of moulds, models, digital scans, and try-in sessions to ensure a snug and minimal fit against the natural ridges and contours of your jaw/occlusion plane, so it appears as though the teeth are emerging naturally from your gum.

 A full arch fixed implant mimics the natural contours, shape, and form of natural teeth.
-Your new full-arch dental implants will be super strong and have a very minimal, streamline look in your mouth, making them look and feel much like natural teeth.
+Your new full-arch dental implants will be super strong and have a very minimal, streamlined look in your mouth, making them look and feel much like natural teeth.
 You can eat ANY food with ease, smile, laugh, and feel like your old self again!